 Croquet is another traditional yard game, this one dating back to the 19th century.
 It’s pretty straightforward: Set up the goalposts and use your mallet to hit balls through them.
 At the end of all of the goalposts is a wicket hammered into the ground that you must hit to claim your victory.
-Croquet is easy to pick up and play, so it’s great for all ages, and this sturdy set from GoSports can be yours for $46 from Walmart.
+Croquet is easy to pick up and play, so it’s great for all ages, and this sturdy set from GoSports provides the complete set for up to six players.

 If you’re looking for something as old as dice, and even older than golf, this one is for you.
 Kubb, a Swedish import, is a truly old-school yard game that has been played in Europe since the Middle Ages (and we thought croquet was old).
 You throw sticks to knock down your opponents’ wooden blocks, with the “king” block being the last target to go down.
 It sounds deceptively simple, but you have a limited number of sticks, and the game can get pretty intense when the king is the only block standing and you’re down to your last throw.

 A trampoline is guaranteed to tire out kids.
 This 14-feet round trampoline from Jump Power is the perfect addition to your backyard if you want to just that.
 Apart from being highly-rated, it gives you some peace of mind that your kids won’t just fall and injure themselves with a safety net surrounding its entire diameter.
 It is also rust-resistant and features a no-weld design so you should be able to count on it to last a couple of years.